 Our Sponsor This Month – Planning Center

 Enjoy the podcast?
-Help us out by leaving us a review on iTunes!
+Say thanks by leaving us a review on iTunes!

 Alex Enfiedjian 00:00 This episode is sponsored by Planning Center, the best way to plan schedule and resource your teams for your upcoming services.
 Planning Center is an easy to use powerful online software that also is available as smartphone apps.
 You can use it to schedule your teams plan, your services, host, your chord charts, host your multitrack files, and many, many, many more things.
 Planning Center is free to try for 30 days and then plans start at just $14 a month, it will literally change your ministry.